Adelost/javascript-serialization-benchmark/README.md

 The data used in the benchmark is a growing array of tuples that is grown in increments of 1/8 below 10 MB, at each iteration and to speed things up 1/4 above 10 MB.
 In a real scenario it could be though of as a list of vectors in a 2D or 3D space, such as a 3D-model or similarly data intensive object.

-To further complicate things the first element in the tuple is an integer.
+To further complicate things the first element of the tuple is an integer.
 This will give a slight edge to some serialization-formats as an integer can be represented more compact in binary rather than floating-point number.
+To all formats that support it the integer is encoded as a 32-bit signed integer and decimal numbers are encoded as 64-bit floating-point numbers.

 The data is as follows: